WOOD ID POSTER:

 plank and closeup

 these all are from the BogusColorVendor, so I doubt that the wood in these pieces is as bright as is depicted here.
-In fact, based on the kind of gross misrepresentation that is typical of this vendor, I'd guess the wood looks almost exactly like the first of the web-pics above (almost pure brown with only a hint of red and no orange at all)
+In fact, based on the kind of gross misrepresentation that is typical of this vendor, I'd guess the wood is almost pure brown with perhaps a hint of red and no orange at all)